Pkcs11Interop/Pkcs11Interop/README.md

 Pkcs11Interop is a managed library written in C# that brings the full power of the PKCS#11 API to the .NET environment.
 It loads the unmanaged PKCS#11 library provided by the cryptographic device vendor and makes its functions accessible to .NET applications.

+> **NOTE:** If your application only needs to perform signing or encryption with RSA or EC keys, consider using the [Pkcs11Interop.X509Store](https://github.com/Pkcs11Interop/Pkcs11Interop.X509Store) library.
+It offers a simpler and more developer-friendly alternative to the full Pkcs11Interop.
+It also includes `Pkcs11RsaProvider`, a PKCS#11-based implementation of the `System.Security.Cryptography.RSA` algorithm, and `Pkcs11ECDsaProvider`, a PKCS#11-based implementation of the `System.Security.Cryptography.ECDsa` algorithm.
+These providers integrate easily with other .NET classes, such as `System.Security.Cryptography.Pkcs.SignedCms` and `System.Security.Cryptography.Xml.SignedXml`.

 The following figure illustrates the typical usage of the Pkcs11Interop library in a .NET application:

 ![Pkcs11Interop architecture](doc/images/pkcs11interop-architecture-small.png)